SaraOlsson/edgeimpulse-on-iotedge/README.md

 ``` $ edge-impulse-linux-runner --download modelfile.eim ```
 Later on, we will use the model along with an Edge Impulse SDK, however the SDK will be installed to the Docker image where the application runs.

+Note: An alternative idea is to use the [Edge Impulse API](https://docs.edgeimpulse.com/reference#downloadbuild) to automatically download the modelfile to the Docker container, e.g. by entering the EI project id a an enviroment variable and add an instruction to the Dockerfile to perform the download.

 # Create an IoT Edge solution in Visual Studio Code